-- 5 Abstract.
+Abstract.
 Assessing the impact of changes on the environment driven by natural or anthropogenic forcers includes the comparison between antecedent and post-event conditions.
 The latter is particularly relevant in order to better understand to which extent those changes actually impact or alter a particular environment and associated services and to determine the resilience of a system.
-In this regard, it turns essential to create or provide databases to inform about baseline conditions.
-Here, we present a database that integrates surficial sediment samples collected and analysed for textural characterization within the - 10 frame of a series of research projects over circa 20 years.
-Collected samples along the southwestern Atlantic Margin of the Iberian Peninsula extend from estuaries and beaches to the adjacent continental shelf.
+In this regard, it becomes essential to create or provide databases to inform about baseline conditions.
+Here, we present a database that integrates surficial sediment samples collected and analysed for textural characterization within the framework of a series of research projects over circa 20 years.
+Collected samples along the south-western Atlantic margin of the Iberian Peninsula extend from estuaries and beaches to the adjacent continental shelf.
 For the case of the more dynamic environments, namely coastal sandy barriers, samples were repeated over time in order to capture the intrinsic variability of the system.
-Examples of the utility of this dataset for a variety of purposes and environments are also included within this manuscript through three examples.
-Therefore, here we show the added value of the database as it can be used to assess the - 15 impact of a particular event or activity at an estuary by providing baseline conditions, evaluate the continental shelf sediment suitability for nourishment activities, or to contribute to the morphodynamics understanding and classification of beaches.
-Finally, it is worth stating the importance of such databases to analyse medium to long-term variability as the one induced by sea level rise, changes in storminess or by human activities.
-The data presented here are in open access at https://doi.pangaea.de/10.1594/PANGAEA.883104.
+Examples of the utility of this data set for a variety of purposes and environments are also included within this paper through three examples.
+Therefore, here we show the added value of the database as it can be used to assess the impact of a particular event or activity at an estuary by providing baseline conditions, evaluate the continental shelf sediment suitability for nourishment activities, or contribute to the understanding of the morphodynamics and classification of beaches.
+Finally, it is worth stating the importance of such databases to analyse medium- to long-term variability as the one induced by sea level rise, changes in storminess, or human activities.
+The open-access data presented here are at https://doi.org/10.1594/PANGAEA.883104.

-20 1 Introduction
+1 Introduction

 Grain size is the most fundamental physical property of sediments.
-It has been found to determine to a great extend the mode, distance and amount of material that can be transported by a fluid (e.g. Bagnold, 1941;Bagnold, 1956;Rijn, 1993;Shields, 1936;Soulsby, 1997); the slope of beaches (e.g. Bascom, 1951;Sunamura, 1984); the permeability and stability of structures in civil engineering (e.g. Look, 2007;Terzaghi et al., 1996); kinetic reactions and affinities of heavy metals and other

-25 contaminants (e.g. Ackermann et al., 1983;Andrieux-Loyer and Aminot, 2001;Krumgalz, 1989); or even the distribution of benthic communities (e.g. Cahoon et al., 1999;Gibson and Robb, 1992;McLachlan, 1996;Yang et al., 2008).
-Likewise, and assuming the aforementioned controls that this property may exert, grain size is used as environmental proxy to identify and reconstruct sediment transport pathways (e.g. Gao and Collins, 1992;Gao and Collins, 1994;Le Roux, 1994;Le Roux and Rojas, 2007), past records of wind intensity (Lindhorst and Betzler, 2016), changes in the processes generating windblown sediments (Vandenberghe, 2013), changes in the strength of continental shelf currents and precipitation regimes over time (Gyllencreutz et al., 2010), or to infer driver-related energy gradients (Rosa et al., 2013).
+It has been found to determine to a great extent the mode, distance, and amount of material that can be transported by a fluid (e.g. Bagnold, 1941, 1956; Rijn, 1993; Shields, 1936; Soulsby, 1997), the slope of beaches (e.g. Bascom, 1951; Sunamura, 1984), the permeability and stability of structures in civil engineering (e.g. Look, 2007; Terzaghi et al., 1996), kinetic reactions and affinities of heavy metals and other contaminants (e.g. Ackermann et al., 1983; Andrieux-Loyer and Aminot, 2001; Krumgalz, 1989), or even the distribution of benthic communities (e.g. Cahoon et al., 1999; Gibson and Robb, 1992; McLachlan, 1996; Yang et al., 2008).
+Likewise, and assuming the aforementioned controls that this property may exert, grain size is used as an environmental proxy to identify and reconstruct sediment transport pathways (e.g. Gao and Collins, 1992, 1994; Le Roux, 1994; Le Roux and Rojas, 2007), past records of wind intensity (Lindhorst and Betzler, 2016), changes in the processes generating windblown sediments (Vandenberghe, 2013), and changes in the strength of continental shelf currents and precipitation regimes over time (Gyllencreutz et al., 2010), or to infer driver-related energy gradients (Rosa et al., 2013).